akaptano/stellcoilbench/README.md

 ## Leaderboard

-The leaderboard is automatically generated and available on the `leaderboard` branch:
+The leaderboard is automatically generated and available on the `main` branch:
-- View online: Browse the `leaderboard` branch on GitHub
+- View online: Browse `docs/surfaces.md` on GitHub
-- View locally: `git checkout leaderboard` then open `docs/leaderboard.md`
+- View locally: `cat docs/surfaces.md` or browse `docs/surfaces/` directory